Gazoo101/Codility-Python-Framework/README.md

 # Codility-Python-Framework

-The increasing ubiquitous nature of automated code testing suites (like C0d1l1ty) I thought I'd release this simpler, and probably more useful Python-based framework.
-It's similar to [the C++11 version](https://github.com/Gazoo101/Codility-Cpp11-Framework), except (obviously) using Python.
-Unless your test *must* be conducted in C++11 (or some non-python language) I wholeheartedly recommend using framework as opposed to [the C++11 version](https://github.com/Gazoo101/Codility-Cpp11-Framework).
+Given the prevalence of automated logic puzzle driven evaluation systems, I put together a simple Python framework designed to run and test small functions.
+It's so simple, it really mostly exists as a counter-point to the [the C++ version](https://github.com/Gazoo101/Codility-Cpp11-Framework), except (obviously) using Python.

+Unless your test *must* be conducted in C++ (or some non-python language) I strongly recommend using this framework as opposed to [the C++ version](https://github.com/Gazoo101/Codility-Cpp11-Framework).
 Assuming (at least) basic proficiency in both languages, you will utilize the testing time far more efficiently with Python.

 The framework should work equally well for both Python 2.7 and 3+.